trishasingh/rct-bias/README.md

 sample is not representative of the population of interest for which researchers make recommendations.
 If estimates vary across sites and the inclusion of sites in the sample is correlated with site-level treatment impacts, the estimate obtained on the sample will not be externally valid.
-Using a dataset from an already existing RCT, I model dierent situations in which researchers oversample sites that are convenient to implement the treatment in and assess the external validity bias that arises from it.
+Using a dataset from an already existing RCT, I model different situations in which researchers oversample sites that are convenient to implement the treatment in and assess the external validity bias that arises from it.
 I compare this bias to a mathematical expression derived in the literature.
 I nd a very high external